-Note: Students who are majoring in Psychology and Elementary Education, or completing the requirements for a teaching certification, may count their student teaching experience as a completion of the Senior Capstone requirement for both programs.
+Students who are majoring in Psychology and Education, or completing the requirements for a teaching certification, may count their student teaching experience as completion of the Applied Experience requirement.
 The student will write a paper that examines how the material learned in psychology helped the person as a teacher.
-The journal and final paper will be reviewed by the faculty of both departments.